 - 9. Use In-app Billing

 - 12. Prepare Promotional Graphics, Screenshots, and Videos

 - 15. Complete the Store Listing

 - 16. Use Google Play Badges and Links

 - 18. Support Users after Launch

-Before you publish your app on Google Play and distribute it to users, you need to get the app ready, test it, and prepare your promotional materials.
+Before you publish your apps on Google Play and distribute them to users, you need to get the apps ready, test them, and prepare your promotional materials.

-This document helps you understand the publishing process and get ready for a successful product launch on Google Play.
-It summarizes some of the tasks you'll need to complete before publishing your app on Google Play, such as creating a signed, release-ready APK, understanding the requirements of the app, and creating the product page and graphic assets for your app.
+This page helps you understand the publishing process and get ready for a successful product launch on Google Play.
+It summarizes some of the tasks you'll need to complete before publishing your app on Google Play, such as creating a signed, release-ready application package (APK), understanding the requirements of the app, and creating the product page and graphic assets for each of your apps.

 The preparation and publishing tasks are numbered to give you a rough idea of sequence.
 However, you can handle the tasks in any sequence that works for you or you can skip steps as appropriate.